bryantt123/id-assignment-2/README.md

 - If user had already bought a character, that character's "Buy" button will be disabled and will instead display "Owned" to signify that users already have that character.
 - Tested the responiveness of this section on different browers and screen sizes and character cards are all able to go side by side or adjust to fit a whole row size.
 - Notes: Character ownership is not tracked, therefore page will still allow users to buy the same character if they refresh the page or come back to the page another time.
 However, in a single session it will still prevent users from buying the same character more than once by disabling the "Buy" button.
-- Notes: background picture does not adjust to fit diffrent screen sizes.

 7. Character page:
 - Users will only be shown characters that they own.
 This is found from the RESTdb database where characters owned are stored in a collection that can be retrieved.